 What should be your plan of attack be for analysing the time series?

-While it is hard to tell, there are periodic behaviours in the time series.
-We can better spotlight the dominant frequencies that support the time series using Fourier analysis.
+It is hard to tell when there are periodic behaviours in the time series where we can better spot the dominant frequencies that support the time series using Fourier analysis.
 So here, I have taken a Fourier analysis code to give an idea about the dominant frequencies.

 From this graph, we got to see that this time series has four dominant frequencies: daily, twice-daily, three times a day, and four times a day.
 In other words, 6, 8, 12, and 24 hour periods.